How To Backup And Restore Wireless Settings From Windows 7

-IF an AutoPlay box appears with an option of ‘Wireless Network Setup Wizard’ – select that option and the wizard will automatically connect your computer to the wireless network.
+IF an AutoPlay box appears with an option of ‘Wireless Network Setup Wizard’ – select that option and the wizard will automatically connect your computer to the wi-fi network.

 A confirmation message appears to confirm that the new wireless connection has been made – click OK to finish.

-Repeat these steps to restore the wireless settings on any other computers.
+Repeat these steps to restore the wi-fi settings on any other computers.

 AutoPlay may or may not appear when a flash drive is plugged in – many people (and some security programs) will have disabled AutoPlay for better security – to stop any malicious files on the drive from running automatically.

 The files backed up to your flash drive are: